When you mix real-world physics and the rules of D&D (or any tabletop game, really), weird things happen.

 As I mentioned, the theory behind the Peasant Railgun relies on creating some strange and selective hybrid of the rules of D&D 5e and physics.

-As a friend of mine would say, “stop overcomplicating a marshmallow.”
+As a good friend of mine would say, “stop overcomplicating a marshmallow.”

 For the same reason that the game’s rules and the DM’s usage of them shouldn’t be used as a club to punish and restrain players from telling a great story together, your game shouldn’t just be people arguing about the rules.